bjornsturmberg/NumBAT/docs/source/fem.rst

 FEM Errors
 -----------

-There are 2 errors that can be easily triggered within the Fortran FEM routines.
-These both cause them to simulation to abort and the terminal to be unresponsive (until you kill python or the screen session).
+There are 2 main errors that can be easily triggered within the Fortran FEM routines.
+These cause them to simulation to abort and the terminal to be unresponsive (until you kill python or the screen session).

 The first of these is ::

-    Error with _naupd, info_32 =           -3
-    Check the documentation in _naupd.
-    Aborting...
+    VALPR_64: info_32 != 0 :
+    VALPR_64: iparam_32(5) =
+    VALPR_64: number of converged values =
+    py_calc_modes.f: convergence problem with valpr_64
+    py_calc_modes.f: You should probably increase resolution of mesh! py_calc_modes.f: n_conv != nval :

 Long story short, this indicates that the FEM mesh is too coarse for solutions for higher order Bloch modes (Eigenvaules) to converge.
-To see this run the simulation with FEM_debug = 1 (in mode_calcs.py) and it will print the number of converged Eigenvalues nconv != nval.
 This error is easily fixed by increasing the mesh resolution.
 Decrease 'lc_bkg' and/or increase 'lc2' etc.